hkjeldsberg/Kubernetes-docs/doks/index.md

-# Kubernetes Cheat Sheet
+# Kafta Documentation

-This documentation contains an overview of commonly used `kubectl` commands and flags, and manifest templates for creating resources.
+This documentation contains an overview of `Kafka`.

 ## Contents